BadrrElGhazaoui/Moon-Discoveries/README.md

-# 🌙 Moon Findings — Personal Blog
+# 🌙 Moon Discoveries — Personal Blog

 > *"Like owning a house makes you feel secure, I own this corner of the internet."*